prpole/dissertation/chapter1/main.md

 that no farming or harvesting is necessary---the land *provides*, without the coercion of agricultural labor.
-Nobody seems to direct the maintenance of this environment, and yet it is maintained by the effortless and seemingly automatic contributions of Herland’s people.
+Nobody seems to direct the maintenance of this environment, and yet it is maintained by the effortless and seemingly automatic contributions of Herland's people.
 Some keep careful watch for destructive elements of the ecology, others construct careful art objects that embody a culture of environmental care.[^ln-artobjects] Still others run communal eating houses that completely fulfill Herland's need for meals just as reliably and